How to Dehydrate Pumpkin

 Pumpkin Nutrition Info.

-Pumpkin also provides calcium, potassium, and magnesium, which can help keep your heartbeat regular and your blood pressure low.
+MINERALS: Calcium, Potassium, and Magnesium, which can help keep your heartbeat regular and your blood pressure low.

 How to Dehydrate Pumpkin

 The dehydrating process for pumpkin is easy.
-Here are the four simple steps to dehydrate pumpkin:
+Follow these four simple steps:

 1. Clean your pumpkin thoroughly.